 - a.
-The promotion selection boards, consisting of you as president, the officers listed in enclosure (1) as members, the officers listed in enclosure (2) as recorder and assistant recorder, and the personnel listed in enclosure (3) as administrative support staff, are ordered to convene at the Navy Personnel Command, Millington, TN, at 0800, June 3, 2021, or as soon as practicable thereafter. - b.
-The boards shall proceed in accordance with all guidance in this letter and the FY-22 Active-Duty Navy and Reserve Officer and Chief Warrant Officer Promotion Selection Board Precept, reference (a). - 2.
-Promotion Board Authorized Selections.
+The promotion selection boards, consisting of you as president, the officers listed in enclosure (1) as members, the officers listed in enclosure (2) as recorder(s) and assistant recorder(s), and the personnel listed in enclosure (3) as administrative support staff, are ordered to convene at the Navy Personnel Command, Millington, TN, at 0800, June 13, 2022, or as soon as practicable thereafter. - b.
+The boards shall proceed in accordance with all guidance in this letter and the FY-23 Active-Duty Navy and Reserve Officer and Chief Warrant Officer Promotion Selection Board Precept, reference (a).

+2. Promotion Board Authorized Selections

+a.
 The total number of officers who may be recommended in each competitive category shall be the number that most closely approximates the percentage set forth below of in-zone eligible officers determined as of the date the boards convene.
-The Chief of Naval Personnel shall determine the number of in-zone eligible officers on the convening date, calculate the number that may be recommended for promotion under the percentages set forth in the FY-22 Navy Reserve Officer Promotion Plan, and furnish the number to the boards.
-If the computation results in a fraction of a number of 0.5 or greater, that fraction is rounded up to the nearest whole number.
+The Chief of Naval Personnel shall determine the number of in-zone eligible officers on the convening date, calculate the number that may be recommended for promotion under the percentages set forth in the FY-23 Active-Duty Navy Officer Promotion Plan, and furnish the number to the boards.

+b.
+If the computation results in a fraction of a number of 0.5 or greater, that fraction is rounded up to the nearest whole number unless that rounded number is itself greater than 95% of the in-zone eligible officers, in which case the fraction is rounded down to the nearest whole number.
 If the computation results in a fraction of a number less than 0.5, that fraction is rounded down to the nearest whole number.
 The boards may recommend up to the number provided by the Chief of Naval Personnel.